usegalaxy-eu/website/index-spatialomics.md

 ## Spatial Datatypes and Utilities

-The `SpatialData` datatype and utilities for reading, writing, manipulating and plotting SpatialData objects.
+The `SpatialData` datatype and utilities for reading, writing, manipulating and plotting SpatialData objects:

 Tool | Description
 --- | ---